Aya-Sato/m2-1-js--fundamentals-P1/__pre-lecture-work/pre_fundamentals-3_exercises.md

 What is the value of the following expressions:

-1. person.key is unidentified
+1. person.key is undefined
-2. person['key'] is unidentified
+2. person['key'] is undefined
 3. person[key] is 'Bob'